Get The Top News In Search

 Make sure to review your campaign network performance.
 If search partners are enabled and performing poorly, you can exclude them in your campaign settings to save budget.

+The good news is that these Google Ads mistakes can be easy to fix.
 Once you have edited your ad copy, added audiences in observation, reviewed demographics, and enabled search partner settings, your search campaigns will be more optimized for success!
 However, managing a Google Ads account is a never-ending process if you want to regularly achieve high-performance metrics.